jmw5598/succulent-vscode-theme/README.md

-# Succulent VS Code THeme
+# Succulent VS Code Theme

+This is an Atom UI and syntax theme to go with [Tony Zhu's DotfilesSucculent][2] unix theme.

 ### Install